kerchunkwow/kermudlet/README.md

 kermudlet leverages Mudlet's [event engine](https://wiki.mudlet.org/w/Manual:Event_Engine) to coordinate play across four player characters simultaneously.

-The design relies upon a single Main session and three Alternate (Alt) sessions which communicate using the event system.
+This multiplay design relies upon a single Main session and three Alternate (Alt) sessions which communicate using the event system.
 The Main session maintains data tables that hold the status of Alt sessions and is responsible for creating and updating various GUI elements that display this information to the user.